HistoriaOffical/docs/masternodes/setup-win-cdmn.rst

    cd nginx-1.17.9
    start nginx

 Go to the ip address of your VPS in a web browser to verify that Nginix is running.
+If you are running from your home network for now you can go to 127.0.0.1 in a web browser.

 Install SSL Certificate
 ================